 The learning curriculum at Pilgrim School aims to provide extension within the framework of the classroom to those students who are more able, by incorporating open-ended topics and opportunity for individual extension.
 Small groups of students participate in specific extension programs.

-During the year, Pilgrim School offers students enrichment programs where they can select an area of interest for short term lessons.
+During the year, Pilgrim School offers students enrichment activities where they can select an area of interest.

-Students also have the opportunity to be involved in South Australian Christian Schools Association (SACSA) sports events, Pedal Prix, Drama Club, Campus Junior or Senior Choir, Campus Music Ensemble, International Competitions and Assessments in Schools (ICAS) competitions and school initiatives such as Writers’ Club or Coders’ Club.
+Students also have the opportunity to be involved in South Australian Christian Schools Association (SACSA) sports events, Pedal Prix, Campus Choir, International Competitions and Assessments in Schools (ICAS) competitions, Oliphant Awards, Bebras Challenge, and school initiatives such as Writers’ Club or Coders’ Club.